Biancaa-R/Pygame-Flappy-run/README.md

 # Pygame-Flappy-run
-A flappy run game designed with pygame (under construction)
+A flappy run game designed with pygame